 Amsterdam is a city renowned for its liberal attitude, and perhaps the best example of this is its legalised prostitution.
 In its famous Rossebuurt or Red Light District, hundreds of girls ply their trade at “the world’s oldest profession” from behind glass windows.

 Despite the preconceptions you may have about the seedier aspects of the neighbourhood and its main source of livelihood, it’s a place heavily frequented by tourists, and no visit to Amsterdam would be complete without at least a stroll through this historic neighbourhood.
 What you choose to do once you get there is entirely up to you.

 Prostitution Laws in Amsterdam:

 While prostitution has been legal in the Netherlands since 1830, new laws introduced in 2000 make it much more clear in the way business must be legally conducted.
 Prostitutes have licenses and pay taxes, are monitored by police and health authorities and have access to free or low-cost medical care.
 This allows the practice to stay open and official, and thus more easily regulated.

-There are actually three red light districts in Amsterdam, but in this instance we are referring to the oldest, largest, and most storied.
-The neighbourhood lies between Centraal Station and Nieumarkt.
+There are three red-light districts in Amsterdam, but in this instance, we are referring to the oldest, largest, and most storied.
+The neighbourhood lies between Centraal Station and Neumarkt.
 As you head in that direction, you’re sure to notice when you’ve arrived by the change in… ahem… window displays.